yurtsiv/sicp-exercises/README.md

-# sicp-exercises
-My silly solutions to exercises from SICP
+Solutions to exercises from [Structure and Interpretation of of Computer Programs](https://web.mit.edu/alexmv/6.037/sicp.pdf)